 In order to digest lactose, your body produces the enzyme lactase.
 Lactase is produced by the small intestine and secreted to break down lactose into its simpler forms of sugar—glucose and galactose.
 These simple sugars are easily absorbed into the bloodstream and used as energy.

 Babies need to be able to digest breast milk, and so humans are born naturally able to produce ample amounts of lactase.
 This enables infants to use lactose in milk for energy.
 Lactase production generally decreases with age.
 When you can't break down the lactose into its component sugars, it results in lactose intolerance.

 Lactose intolerance occurs when you don't produce enough lactase or do not digest lactose well.
 It affects 30 to 50 million Americans and is more prevalent in some ethnic populations than others.
 People with lactose intolerance don't have to avoid dairy altogether and may be able to eat small amounts of lactose, depending on their sensitivity.

-Lactose intolerance is not a milk allergy, which is a different condition that starts in infancy and affects between 2 percent and 7 percent of children.
+Lactose intolerance is not a milk allergy, which is a different condition that starts in infancy and affects between 2 to 3 percent of children.

 Symptoms and Diagnosis of Lactose Intolerance

 Symptoms of lactose intolerance usually occur within 30 minutes to two hours after eating dairy products.
 The symptoms can be mild or severe but are not life-threatening.
 They usually include bloating, an uncomfortable feeling of fullness, cramping, abdominal pain, diarrhea, gas, and nausea.